A Resource Guide for New and Early Career Faculty Members

 Career Development

 - Arrange a meeting with the chair of your department to discuss requirements and procedures for promotion and/or tenure review.
-Inform yourself about the University of Iowa’s Promotion Procedures for all regular-track and adjunct faculty.
+Familiarize yourself with the University of Iowa’s Promotion Procedures for all regular-track and adjunct faculty.

 - Create a Faculty Development Plan that includes the following faculty success factors:

-- Spend [at least] 30-60 minutes each day on scholarly writing.
-Research has shown that writing for a set time each day (as little as 15 minutes per day) leads to increased productivity and fewer feelings of anxiety over failure to meet scholarly productivity expectations.
+- Write daily.
+Dedicate [at least] 30–60 minutes each day to scholarly writing.
+Even short, consistent writing sessions (as little as 15 minutes) have been shown to boost productivity and reduce anxiety about meeting scholarly productivity expectations.

-- Keep daily records of work- time expenditure.
-Recording their time commitments helps early career faculty self-monitor how well they are meeting the first three commitments listed.
+- Track your time.
+Keep a daily log of how you spend your work hours.
+Recording time commitments helps early career faculty monitor how well they are meeting the three commitments listed above.

 - Integrate research interests into lectures.
 Doing so leads to greater enthusiasm for teaching as well as recruitment of students as research assistants.

 - Sign up with an on-line academic career development network.
 These networks vary in their support, but many send regular reminders that support you in your research and teaching agendas.
-Examples of useful on-line networks include: SuccessfulAcademic.com, National Center for Faculty Development and Diversity, Tomorrow’s Professor.
+Examples of useful on-line networks include: SuccessfulAcademic.com, NCFDD, Tomorrow’s Professor.

 - Create a “positive feedback” file, which includes supportive e-mails and letters of thanks from students and colleagues.